PedemonteGiacomo/OpenMp-Parallel-Computing/microservices/README.md

 ```
 This runs each thread configuration 3 times with 1000 kernel passes and prints a summary table.
 The CSV is saved under `microservices/grayscale/results/service_bench.csv`.

-The complete process (with all the dependencies to test the microservice with a test_client):
+The complete process (with all the dependencies to test the microservice with a test_client) is the following [no bench]:

 ```bash
 cd microservices/grayscale